 Reducing our organisational carbon footprint

-A key area this has focused on is how we can better monitor and manage our energy usage.
-To help us do this we have installed smart meters in all the buildings owned by us as a council and we have also supported schools to install smart-meters too.
+A key area was better monitoring and management of our energy usage.
+We have installed smart meters in all our buildings and we supported schools to install them too.

-We have installed solar panels on council-owned buildings to generate zero-carbon electricity from a renewable energy source.
-The sites include schools, libraries, care centres, our main office Priory House, and Rushmere Country Park visitor centre.
+We have installed solar panels on 16 council-owned buildings to generate zero-carbon electricity from a renewable energy source.
+The sites include schools, libraries, care centres, our main office Priory House, and Rushmere Country Park visitor centre and we have another installation planned for the near future.

 The combined generation of zero carbon energy from the council’s buildings is estimated to produce over 540,000 kWh of electricity and reduces the council’s carbon footprint by 154 tonnes of carbon dioxide per annum.
 Solar panels installed at our Priory House offices provide nearly a third (30 per cent) of the buildings’ annual electricity usage, saving over 58 tonnes of carbon dioxide a year.